cmarquardt/docker-oracle-db/README.md

 	Copyright (c) 2014-2016 Oracle and/or its affiliates.
 All rights reserved.

+For the Standard and Enterprise Editions, this script will use the `Dockerfile.se-base` and `Dockerfile.ee-base` respectively; those Dockerfiles should also be exploited when building the images manually.

-**IMPORTANT:** The resulting images will be an image with the Oracle binaries installed.
-On first startup of the container a new database will be created, the following lines highlight when the database is ready to be used:
+Note that the resulting base images will be an image with the Oracle binaries installed, but without a database having been created.
+This happens on the first startup of the container, during which a new database will be initialised.
+This may require several minutes; after the database initialisation has been completed, the following output will highlight that the new database is ready to be used:

 	#########################
 	DATABASE IS READY TO USE!
 	#########################

-You may extend the image with your own Dockerfile and create the users and tablespaces that you may need.
+If the same container is launched and finds an initialiased data base (e.g. because the actual database files were initialised before), it will simply use them as they are.
+That way, a new database is created upon the first launch of a container, and will be used as is subsequently.

+In most real applications, it probably makes sense to export the `/opt/oracle/oradata` as external volume to maintain the actual database across launches of new containers.

+### Building Oracle Database Test Images

+The Dockerfiles `Dockerfile.se-db` and `Dockerfile.ee-db` create images based on the base images described above; the difference is that a database has already been initialised inside the container.
+This significantly reduces the startup time of the initial launch of the container, which might be useful in a testing scenario.

+Note that no volume is exported here; modifications to the database will be removed with the container. *If* `/opt/oracle/oradata` is exported, the contents of the pre-initialised database will be replaced with whatever is contained in the external data volume; if it doe not contain an Oracle database initilised by one of the Docker images described here, a new initialisation will take place, as for the base image.

+The test images can be created by running `docker build` on the respective Dockerfiles manually.

 ### Running Oracle Database in a Docker container